auth0/docs/articles/api/overview.md

 - **Identifier**: a unique identifier for the API.
 We recommend using a URL but note that this doesn't have to be a publicly available URL, Auth0 will not call your API at all.
 This value **cannot be modified** afterwards.

 - **Signing Algorithm**: the algorithm to sign the tokens with.
 The available values are `HS256` and `RS256`.
 When selecting `RS256` the token will be signed with the tenant's private key.
-For more details on the signing algorithms go to the [Signing Algorithms sub-paragraph](#signing-algorithms) of this section.
+For more details on the signing algorithms go to the [Signing Algorithms paragraph](#signing-algorithms).

 Fill in the required information and click the **Create** button.